BasharAlwarad/Software_Engineering_course/README.md

-# 🍳 Teaching Pseudocode Through a Kitchen Cooking Scenario
+# 🍳 Pseudocode Through a Kitchen Cooking Scenario

 Welcome!
 This project introduces the **concept of pseudocode** by using a fun and relatable real-life scenario: **cooking in the kitchen**.